nahidalam/NLPNotes/README.md

 The goal is to

+- Increase understanding in NLP
-- Build expertise in NLP
+- Understand and practice Deep Learning techniques in NLP

 ### But How?